DavidLyra/backend-library-rest-api/README.md

 For reference, please follow the next steps:

-- Pull the project from GIT: [https://github.com/DavidLyra/library-management-rest-api.git](https://github.com/DavidLyra/library-management-rest-api.git)
+- Clone the project from GIT: [https://github.com/DavidLyra/library-management-rest-api.git](https://github.com/DavidLyra/library-management-rest-api.git)
-- In Eclipse, import the project as Maven project from the Check the **Build Path** of the project is compiled with Java 11
+- In ItelliJ IDEA, import the project as Maven projecT.
 - Open the Terminal and go inside the **project backend-library-rest-api/**.
-Then execute the following command to package the project:
+- Execute the following command to package and start the project:

 `mvn package`